Wild Rice Benefits - Red rice benefits - All About Different Types of Rice

 Compared to other forms of white rice, this one is higher in protein and fibre, but its antioxidant concentration is truly what sets it apart.
 The anthocyanins apigenin, myricetin, and quercetin are among the flavonoid antioxidants that are abundant in it, much like black rice.

-Studies reveal that compared to black rice, red rice has a substantially greater ability to combat free radicals and includes larger levels of flavonoid antioxidants.
-Red rice is tasty, but its main drawback is that it is less common than other varieties.
+Studies reveal that compared to black rice, red rice benefits are amazing and has a substantially greater ability to combat free radicals and includes larger levels of flavonoid antioxidants.
+Red rice benefits in digestion, but its main drawback is that it is less common than other varieties.

 Wild rice